ULanguage/ulang.archive/README.md

     - [ ] For loops
     - [ ] Data structures (not classes though)
     - [ ] Main arguments
-  * Removeing what isn't needed (but is already implemented or halfway)
+  * Removing what isn't needed (but is already implemented or halfway)
     - [X] Variable types
     - [X] Calling functions based on more than name
 - [ ] Implement Rule 110 to prove it's Turing-complete, mark as (v0.1.0)